Does personality have anything to do with investing/trading success?

 I learned the hard way through trial and error over the years and tried all different styles of trading, from trading very actively to investing very slowly waiting for long-term ‘Warren Buffett’ style value, and finally tweaking it to my own style to suit my personality.
 In the end, I developed over time multiple investing and trading systems which allowed me to take advantage of all different time frames bar one, intraday trading.

-➜ Related Article: Why I Don’t Invest Like Warren Buffett
+➜ Related Post: Why I Don’t Invest Like Warren Buffett

 Once you get this, your trading like mine will take off.